XP-NETWORK/new-wiki/docs/xp/xpnet-token.md

 <hr/>

 ## TOKEN FEATURES

-The $XPNET token is a critical component for incentivizing and rewarding the use of the Quigon.
+The $XPNET token is a critical component for incentivizing and rewarding the use of the XP.NETWORK.
 We have taken considerable time to think through our token mechanism design to ensure that we have a healthy token velocity by balancing both supply and demand through novel utility and features.

-The following sections outline these features and how they go about securing Quigon from a game-theoretic perspective.
+The following sections outline these features and how they go about securing XP.NETWORK from a game-theoretic perspective.

 ## POA Network

 Given that the project is still in it's early stages of testing and deployment, we have decided to run our blockchain via a Proof of Authority consensus mechanism in order to facilitate speedy decision making and avoid delays in mainnet deployment.

 As and when the network grows we will transition over to a Proof of Stake consensus mechanism to support activities such as staking and governance, with the end goal of creating a more decentralized ecosystem.

 ## 01. PoS Validatio

 ![Validation](../../static/img/37.Validator.png)

 Proof of Stake is a mechanism for allocating validators to the validator pool based on their suitability.
 A validator's investment in XPNET tokens increases his or her chances of being appointed to the validator pool.
 Validators may be supported by the stakes of the nominator.
 A nominator may support up to 12 validators concurrently.